GrzegorzStary/Rent-It/README.md

 ### Local VS Deployment

 The local version, created on Gitpod, does not have the functionality to send confirmation emails.
 This is due to the fact that Gitpod blocks the necessary email port required to carry out this operation.
 Gitpod blocks this port by default due to concerns about email spam and it cannot be changed.

+## PROBLEMS DURING DEVELOPMENT

+During the development of Rent-It, an issue occurred with the project’s Git history.
+Initially, around 60 meaningful commits were created, documenting the progress and iterations of the application.
+However, after commit ~54, the repository became difficult to manage due to branching and code complexity.
+To simplify, I attempted to roll the project back to a cleaner state.
+In the process, I accidentally deleted the local .git folder and re-downloaded the project files from GitHub.
+After force-pushing the cleaned code to the main branch, the detailed commit history was overwritten.
+As a result, the current repository only shows around 17 deployment-related commits (automated and less descriptive), while the earlier, more detailed commit history is unfortunately unrecoverable.

 ### Media